Get Involved with Summer Place

 Stage Crew

 Stage Crew fills in behind the scenes as requested by the Stage Manager.
 They may help with loading in to the theatre, move set pieces, run the light board, relay instructions from the Stage Manager, and perform other tasks as needed to ensure the show runs smoothly.
 They often work in very low light and lift heavy objects.
 The stage crew is committed for tech week and each performance, including assisting with load in and set strike.
 They may be asked to attend a rehearsal prior to tech week.
-We are currently looking for crews for both "All Shook Up" and "West Side Story".
+We are currently looking for crews for both "Little Shop of Horrors" and "Legally Blonde".

 Set Building